-Table 53.
+Table 51.
 Monitor parameters for the PageSequenceMonitor

-Paramete r Description Default value retry The number of retries per page. option al 0
+Paramete r Description Requi red Default value timeout Time in milliseconds to wait before assuming that a packet has not responded. option al 3000 retry The number of retries per page. option al 0